Personal Bankruptcy and Company Liquidation: Understanding the Differences and Your Obligations

 As a director, you must not allow your company to trade while insolvent.
 If you do, you risk:

 Understanding your obligations as a director is critical.
 Many directors mistakenly believe their liability ends with the company.
-In reality, you may still be exposed.
+In reality, you may still be personally exposed.
+Maintaining accurate bookkeeping and regular financial reporting are essential to demonstrating that you acted responsibly.

 Personal Guarantees and Liability